-The District, like many other electric utilities, experienced supply chain disruption issues at the end of 2021 and these issues have continued in 2022 for certain materials and supplies.
-These supply chain issues have been attributed to adverse impacts on production outputs related to COVID-19.
-Issues affecting the planned non-nuclear production outages are being managed.
-Materials for the 2022 Cooper Nuclear Station refueling and maintenance outage have been received.
-However, there may be material delays experienced for unplanned outages, restoration efforts from storms and when responding to customer requests.
+The District, like many other electric utilities, experienced supply chain disruption issues at the end of 2021 and these issues have continued for certain materials and supplies.
+These supply chain issues have been attributed to adverse impacts on production outputs related to COVID-19, the Russia-Ukraine conflicts, and other factors.
+As a result of these supply chain issues, delays may be experienced in completing certain projects and work activities.